liferay/liferay-mobile-sdk/ios/README.md

 3. Run `$ pod install`.

-4. This will download the latest version of the SDK and create a .xcworkspace file, use that file to open your project in XCode.
+4. This will download the latest version of the SDK and create a .xcworkspace file, use that file to open your project in Xcode.

 For more information on how CocoaPods works, read their [documentation](http://guides.cocoapods.org/using/index.html).